mafudge/ist346-labs/dev/lab-J/readme.md

 PS C:\ist346>docker-compose -f .\vulnerable-website.yml up -d
 ```

-Two webservices are started, one in our website, the other is a server that a malicous user controls.
+Two webservices are started, one in our website, the other is a server that a malicious user controls.

 Open your browser and open the [demo website](http://localhost)

-The malicous user has comprimised your site by loading an external script in a comment box.
+The malicious user has compromised your site by loading an external script in a comment box.
 Lets fix our webserver so these attacks do not effect our good users.
 We are also going to add some other security measures that help harden our webserver.

 Open a new terminal window and login to the webserver.